siddhipatel911/MemoryCardMatchingGame/README.md

 ## Features

 ### 🃏 Card Flipping Mechanics
-- 12 or more cards arranged in a grid layout.
+- 20 cards arranged in a grid layout.
 - Each card hides an image underneath its back design.
 - Clicking flips the card to reveal the hidden image.
 - Two cards stay flipped if they match; otherwise, they flip back automatically.